slinkp/practical-deep-learning-fastai/README.md

 Then I periodically save my work in Kaggle and commit it to github.

+In some cases, I just ran notebooks locally - when it worked (Not all of them did on macbook m1, see notes below).

 ## Lessons 1 (Getting Started) and 2 (Production)

 ### Installing fastbook / fastai on a Macbook Air M1 (2020)

-Various warnings about Mac not being supported.
+Various warnings about Mac not being supported by fastai et al.
+You could skip this and only run notebooks in the cloud (kaggle, colab, etc).

 As a starting point, I had: